schicaco/MEMOF403-LLM_for_MultiAgentCollab_in_LLE/MEMO-Vault/Using LLMs for multi-agent collaboration in the Laser Learning Environnment.md

 VDN addresses the non-stationarity issue and enables scalable learning in cooperative tasks.

-In our case, since we are focusing on the Laser Learning Environment (LLE), we highlight the fact that VDN was the algorithm that performed best among the baseline methods tested.
+According to the results from the original LLE paper, VDN was the most successful among the tested baseline algorithms.
+While more advanced methods like QMIX ( #source) were also evaluated, VDN performed better in terms of both score and exit rate, especially on **Level 6**, which has the highest level of interdependence among all the levels.

-While VDN is relatively simple compared to more advanced algorithms like [[QMIX.pdf|QMIX]], it was found to be more robust in the LLE setting, achieving higher scores and exit rates across different levels.
+For this reason, VDN serves as a solid baseline to see if LLM-based agents can come close to or match the kind of performance learning-based methods achieve.

 ---

-### 2.3 Large Language Models for Multi-Agent Collaboration
+### 2.2 Large Language Models for Multi-Agent Collaboration

 Large Language Models, especially GPT-4, have been used recently to explored the multi-agent collaboration task.